Advanced Probability, Linear Algebra and Optimization Techniques (FIC 504)

 Suggested reading: Sheldon Ross, sections 4.6

 Lecture 6: Introduced the cumulative distribution function (CDF).
 Although the PDF is one way to describe the distribution of a discrete random variable, it can not be defined for continuous random variables.
-And, the CDF of a random variable is another method to describe the distribution of random variables.
+Additionally, the CDF of a random variable is another method for describing the distribution of random variables.
 The advantage of the CDF is that it can be defined for any random variable (discrete, continuous and mixed).

 Lecture 7: Expectation of discrete variables, linearity of expectations